blei-lab/edward/source/data.rst

    Represent the data as NumPy arrays.
    Internally, during inference, we will store them in TensorFlow variables to prevent copying data more than once in memory.
-Batch training is available by passing in the ``n_minibatch`` argument to inference.
-(As an example, see the `mixture of Gaussians
+   (As an example, see
+   the `mixture of Gaussians
    <https://github.com/blei-lab/edward/blob/master/examples/tf_mixture_gaussian.py>`__.)